COMMAND-LABS/research-agents-boilerplate/READMEs/project_setup.md

 # TLDR

-Recording the steps of setting up the project from scratch based on the https://github.com/thaddavis/research-agents-supercharged repo
+Recording the steps of setting up the project from scratch

 ## Step 1